grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/06 Tags and Groups.md

 in the [result tabs](/cloud/analyzing-results/overview#result-tabs).

-When using Groups, [Checks](/using-k6/checks) and [HTTP Requests](/using-k6/http-requests) can be view by group, as shown below.
+When using Groups, [Checks](/using-k6/checks) and [HTTP Requests](/using-k6/http-requests) can be viewed by group, as shown below.
 You can switch between the group and list layout by changing the "view as" selection in the top right.

 ![Cloud Insights Grouping](/images/02 Using k6/cloud-insights-http-tab.png)

-Additionally you can filter the results in the in [analysis tab](/cloud/analyzing-results/analysis-tab) by tags as shown below:
+Additionally you can filter the results by tags in the [analysis tab](/cloud/analyzing-results/analysis-tab) as shown below:

 ![filter](/images/analysis-tab-tags.png)